BCStudentSoftwareDevTeam/documentation/database.md

 4. Start the server in safe mode: `mysqld_safe --skip-grant-tables --skip-networking &`
 5. Connect to the server with `mysql -u root`.
 6. Reset the password:
+At the mysql prompt:

     mysql> use mysql;
     mysql> UPDATE user SET authentication_string=password('root') WHERE user='root';
     mysql> FLUSH PRIVILEGES;

+7. Exit mysql and stop the existing server: `killall mysqld`
+8. As root, restart mysql properly: `systemctl restart mysqld`

 ## PostgreSQL